Population Studies And Demography

 Abstract: The author discusses the increased availability of demographic data stored in machine-readable files.
 She describes the types of MRDF produced in the United States, Canada, Europe, Latin America, and Asia and Oceania.
 The final section of the paper presents examples of citations to MRDF.

-Robin E. Jung, Gage H. Dayton, Stephen J. Williamson, John R. Sauer, and Sam Droege
+An Evaluation of Population Index and Estimation Techniques for Tadpoles in Desert Pools.
+Robin E. Jung, Gage H. Dayton, Stephen J. Williamson, John R. Sauer, and Sam Droege.

 Trap-induced mass declines in small mammals: mass